French ironclad Dévastation: Construction – 1889

-The keel for Dévastation was laid down in Toulon 20 December 1875, and she was launched on 19 August 1879.
+The keel for Dévastation was laid down in Lorient 20 December 1875, and she was launched on 19 August 1879.
 The ship was placed in limited commission for sea trials in October 1881, and on full commission for active service on 15 July 1882.
 During her trials, her crew found the vessel difficult to steer, owing to the combination of a single rudder and two propellers and her flat bottom.
 She proved to be a stable gun platform, however.
 Between December 1882 and June 1883, hydraulic mountings for the main battery guns were installed to make them easier for the crew to work.
 The ship finally joined the main French fleet on 31 January 1885.

 In 1886, the ship was assigned to the training squadron, and on 2–3 March 1886, she took part in experiments with torpedo boats to determine the effectiveness of various attack angles.
 Later on the 3rd, Dévastation and the ironclads Colbert, Friedland, Redoutable, Suffren, and Amiral Duperré conducted shooting practice using the old ironclad Armide as a target.
 They fired at a range of 3000 to 5000 yd and scored 22 percent hits with cast iron practice shells, though they conducted the test under unrealistic conditions, with Armide anchored in a calm sea.
 The year's large-scale maneuvers were held off Toulon from 10 to 17 May, and they tested the effectiveness of torpedo boats in defending the coastline from a squadron of ironclads, whether cruisers and torpedo boats could break through a blockade of ironclads, and whether a flotilla of torpedo boats could intercept ironclads at sea.